FortinetCloudCSE/k8s-101-workshop/content/02K8soverview/3_Task2.md

 ![Alt text for the image](https://kubernetes.io/docs/tutorials/kubernetes-basics/public/images/module_03_pods.svg)

+### POD life-cycle

+The life cycle of a Kubernetes Pod involves several key stages from creation to termination.
+Here's a brief overview of these stages, illustrated with commands related to deploying a Pod using the `gcr.io/google-samples/kubernetes-bootcamp:v1` image:

+1 **Pod Creation**

+A Pod is created when you deploy it using a YAML file or directly via the kubectl command.

+2 **Pending**
+The Pod enters the Pending state as Kubernetes schedules the Pod on a node and the container image is being pulled from the registry.

+3 **Running**
+Once the image is pulled and the Pod is scheduled, it moves to the Running state.
+The Pod remains in this state until it is terminated or stopped for some reason.

+4 **Succeeded/Failed**

+A Pod reaches Succeeded if all of its containers exit without error and do not restart.
+A Pod is marked as Failed if any of its containers exit with an error.

+5 **CrashLoopBackOff**

+This status indicates that a container in the Pod is failing to start properly and Kubernetes is repeatedly trying to restart it.

+6 **Termination**
+Pods can be terminated gracefully by deleting them.
+Kubernetes first sends a SIGTERM signal to allow containers to shut down gracefully.

+7 **Deletion**
+The Pod's entry remains in the system for a period after termination, allowing you to inspect its status posthumously.
+Eventually, Kubernetes cleans it up automatically.

+Through these stages, Kubernetes manages the application's lifecycle, ensuring that the desired state specified by the deployment configurations is maintained.
+Monitoring the Pod's lifecycle helps in managing and troubleshooting applications running on Kubernetes.

+we can use `kubectl get pod -l app=kubernetes-bootcamp` and `kuectl describe pod -l app=kubernetes-bootcamp` to check the detail state for a POD.

+### Useful Command for POD

 You can try a few useful command for operating a pod

 - get the pod name only

 To retrieve just the name(s) of the pod(s) with a specific label (app=kubernetes-bootcamp), use the following command:

 ```bash
 kubectl get pods -l app=kubernetes-bootcamp -o=jsonpath='{.items[*].metadata.name}'
 ```

-- shell into the pod
+- shell into the POD
 To access the shell of the default container in a pod labeled with app=kubernetes-bootcamp, first capture the pod name in a variable, then use kubectl exec:

 ```bash
 PODNAME=$(kubectl get pods -l app=kubernetes-bootcamp -o=jsonpath='{.items[*].metadata.name}')
 kubectl exec -it po/$PODNAME -- bash
 ```
 Note: This command assumes that your selection returns a single pod name or you are only interested in the first pod.
-Use exit to leave the container shell.
+Use exit to leave the container shell. some of container in POD does not have `bash` or `sh` , then you will not able to shell into the container in that POD.

 you will be drop into POD's default container shell, use `exit` to exit the container.